Michael Ching: 2013–2023

 Cedar Rapids Opera Theatre, in Cedar Rapids, Iowa, commissioned his opera Seven Woods and a Van, which alludes to the 15th-century Flemish artist Jan van Eyck's influence on 20th-century American Gothic painter Grant Wood.
 It was one of three 30-minute operas about Grant Wood commissioned by Cedar Rapids Opera, presented in April 2019.
+In June 2019, his Utah Opera–commissioned short opera Completing the Picture premiered, with a libretto by Victoria Bourns which references the fact that none of the 20,000 Chinese workers who built the western portion of the Transcontinental Railroad were in the famous 1869 photograph of the Golden Spike at the railroad's completion.